Last Updated: June 5, 2026

 Figure 4.13 Local and global selections in Project Options.

-To open the Organizer, click File, Info, and then \click the Organizer button.
+To open the Organizer, click File, Info, and then click the Organizer button.

 Delete the views associated with this project.
-The Gantt Chart view is currently applied or active, so it can not be deleted.
+The Gantt Chart view is currently applied or active, so it cannot be deleted.
 With the Organizer, select all of the views associated with the project, except the Gantt Chart, and then click the Delete button.
 When done, click the Close button and then Save the project.

 Figure 4.14 Using the Organizer in Microsoft Project to delete views associated with a project.